overture-stack/website/markdown/documentation/guides/administration/portalcustomization.md

 Indices in Elasticsearch are a collection of related documents with similar characteristics.

-**ElasticVue** offers a convenient and user-friendly interface for managing and exploring your Elasticsearch data.
-With ElasticVue, you can:
+**[Elasticvue](https://elasticvue.com/)** offers a convenient and user-friendly interface for managing and exploring your Elasticsearch data.
+With elasticvue, you can:

 - Easily visualize and search through indexed documents.
 - Quickly access and interact with JSON documents.